LucasDower/ObjToSchematic/README.md

 ![](https://i.imgur.com/BTj9gAx.gif)

 # Disclaimer
+:warning: This repo is in development and proper error handling is not currently my priority.
+Contributions are welcome.

 This is an non-commercial **unofficial** tool that is neither approved, endorsed, associated, nor connected to Mojang Studios.
 Block textures used are from Minecraft and usage complies with the [Mojang Studios Brand And Assets Guidelines](https://account.mojang.com/terms#brand).

 ![DebugPreview](/resources/debug_preview.png)